Midge Ure brings orchestral re-workings to solo and Ultravox hits

 Midge Ure is no stranger to radically re-working music from his past.
 On his 2015 “Fragile Troubadour” tour, he proved that even Ultravox classics such as “Vienna” and “Reap the Wild Wind” could maintain their power when stripped down to just guitar and voice.
 On his new album, “Orchestrated,” Ure goes to the other extreme, re-imaging solo and Ultravox material with the accompaniment of an orchestra.

-Ure is currently wrapping up the first leg of a co-headlining US tour with Paul Young; it will resume in late August with west coast dates.
+Ure recently wrapped up the first leg of a co-headlining US tour with Paul Young; it will resume in late August with west coast dates.
 Before embarking, he discussed the making of “Orchestrated.”

 How did the “Orchestrated” album come about?